Can You Refinance a USDA Loan?

 USDA Streamlined-Assist Refinance

-The biggest upside to a USDA Streamlined-Assist refinance is that you won’t be required to go through the credit approval process again.
-This means your lender won’t be checking your credit score, they don’t care about your debt-to-income ratio, and if you have a late payment on one of your other bills, it won’t hurt your approval odds.
+The USDA Streamlined-Assist refinance is designed to speed up the process.
+You won’t need to go through the credit approval process again — your lender won’t check your credit score, won’t evaluate your debt-to-income ratio, and a late payment on another bill won’t affect your approval odds.
+There’s also no appraisal required, so you can refinance even if you have little equity in the home.

 USDA Streamlined Refinance